 What’s the Difference Between Theme and Plugin API Integration in WordPress?

 There are two main ways of integrating APIs in WordPress.
 One is by Themes and the other by Plugins.
-Each of these ways has its own pros and cons.
+Each of these ways has its pros and cons.

 This article will focus primarily only on how you can integrate APIs through Themes.